Gargaj/Bonzomatic/README.md

 For the OpenGL version (for any platform), at least OpenGL 4.1 is required.

 On MacBooks with a TouchBar that are running macOS Mojave: Open up System Preferences, click on Security & Privacy, click on the privacy tab then click on the Accessibility menu item.
-Make sure Bonzomatic.app is ticked, otherwise only the "Quit" TouchBar button will not work.
+Make sure Bonzomatic.app is ticked, otherwise only the "Quit" TouchBar button will work.

 ## Configuration
 Create a `config.json` with e.g. the following contents: (all fields are optional)